Suvadugal: Release and reception

 The film had a delayed theatrical release on 30 August 2013 alongside Thanga Meenkal, Ponmaalai Pozhudhu and Summa Nachunu Irukku.
-A reviewer of the film from entertainment portal Sulekha.com wrote "at a time when mindless masalas rule the roost, films like Suvadugal comes a whiff of fresh air".
+A reviewer of the film from entertainment portal Sulekha wrote "at a time when mindless masalas rule the roost, films like Suvadugal comes a whiff of fresh air".
 The reviewer added "combining three hats together of action, direction and production is no easy task.
 Jaibala has managed to combine the three tasks well indeed in Suvadugal which has everything including action, romance and a powerful message".
 A critic from The Times of India wrote "there is literally no story to speak of in the first half, the second half is only marginally better".
 The critic added "It is so ineptly directed, shoddily shot and badly acted that it sets a new pinnacle for truly dreadful filmmaking."

 The following year, Jaibala announced a different project, which eventually did not materialise.